Ibex Cave: Discovery and rediscovery

-It is now known that Ibex Cave would have been a hunting station for the Neanderthals around 40,000 years ago, a site where they went to hunt the ibexes.
-Other fauna associated with the site included the now rare lammergeyer or bearded vulture (Gypaetus barbatus).
+It is now known that Ibex Cave was a hunting station for the Neanderthals around 40,000 years ago, a site where they went to hunt the ibexes.
+Other fauna associated with the site included the now rare lammergeier or bearded vulture (Gypaetus barbatus).

+Protection

+In 2018 this cave was included in the caves listed in the Heritage and Antiquities Act by the Government of Gibraltar, noting that the cave was a Palaeolithic site.